-For residence hall students, the Residence Hall Handbook and Contract explicitly prohibits the possession, use, distribution, and/or being under the influence of alcoholic beverages, narcotics, and/or dangerous drugs on districtowned or controlled property or at college-sponsored events.
+For residence hall students, the Terms and Conditions of Occupancy explicitly prohibits the possession, use, distribution, and/or being under the influence of alcoholic beverages, narcotics, and/or dangerous drugs on districtowned or controlled property or at college-sponsored events.
 Violation of this regulation is considered a major infraction, and results in either probation or dismissal from the resident halls.